Generic Name: ketoconazole (KEE-toe-KON-a-zole)

 - Ketoconazole gel should be used with extreme caution in CHILDREN younger than 12 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using ketoconazole gel while you are pregnant.
-It is not known if ketoconazole gel is found in breast milk after topical use.
+It is not known if this medicine is found in breast milk after topical use.
 If you are or will be breast-feeding while you use ketoconazole gel, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of ketoconazole gel: